 1. Respect The Need For Privacy

 Some say for every hour of socializing, two hours of recuperation is needed.
 Find the balance and accept it.
 Recuperation and re-energizing doesn’t necessarily mean sitting and doing nothing.
 It very well could mean carrying on with work, writing, reading… it likely just means doing it alone.
-And for those of you with an introvert in your life who requests the occasional time alone: it’s not you, it’s him or her just needing some time.
+And for those of you with an introvert in your life who requests the occasional time alone: it’s not you, it’s them just needing some time.

 2. Recognize That Introversion Isn’t A Personality Type, It’s Biology

 It is believed that introverts make up roughly 25% of the population.
 I am guessing it’s more than that, but many people have learned coping behaviours that allow them to succeed in an extroverted world.
-Needless to say, introverts have a slightly different wiring in the nervous system.
-This makes us more sensitive to stimuli that others may never notice, whether that be in social interactions, distractions in open concept office settings, or the slight buzzing a light bulb makes when you turn it on.
+Needless to say, introverts have slightly different wiring in the nervous system.
+This makes us more sensitive to stimuli that others may never notice, whether that be in social interactions, distractions in open-concept office settings, or the slight buzzing a light bulb makes when you turn it on.
 Okay, maybe that last one is specific to me?
-The point is, introverts are extra sensitive to what’s happening in our environment.
+The point is, introverts are extra sensitive to what’s happening in their environment.
 We can develop tools to allow us to cope better, but the stimuli are still there and we’ll still notice.

 3. How About If We Don’t Talk On The Phone?

-In my digging into this subject, this one came up over and over and I couldn’t agree more.
-Phones are not the best best friends of introverts – at least not the part that involves speaking to humans.
+In my digging into this subject, this one came up over and over, and I couldn’t agree more.
+Phones are not the best friends of introverts – at least not the part that involves speaking to humans.
 Email, texting, social media and even video – that we can handle.
 I’ve never been one to be a small talker on the phone.
 Call me, we’ll say what needs saying, make our plans, do our business, and then the call should probably end.
-Begin a conversation with idle chit chat about how hot/cold/humid/windy it is outside and the introvert on the other end of the line is gone (in thought if not in body, too).
+Begin a conversation with idle chit-chat about how hot/cold/humid/windy it is outside and the introvert on the other end of the line is gone (in thought, if not in body, too).
 Feel free to keep talking about the weather, let us know when you’re done and we can get started with the purpose of the call.

 4. Skip The Small Talk

 5. Let Them Be.
-They’re In Their Flow
+They’re In Their Flow!

-Tasks that may be daunting, exhausting or terrifying to an extrovert may be the exact thing that brings profound deep levels of happiness to an introvert.
+Tasks that may be daunting, exhausting, or terrifying to an extrovert may be the exact thing that brings profound deep levels of happiness to an introvert.
 These are the times an introvert is in a transcendent or bliss state, often referred to as “being in the flow”, completely engaged in the task at hand.
 This can often make introverts look like workaholics when in actuality, doing the work itself is rejuvenating, a creative release that even while in process, produces feelings of profound happiness.
 It’s a subtle kind of happiness that introverts experience and that may be completely unknown to the extrovert.
 You can learn more about ‘the flow’ in this TED talk.